section-engineering-education/engineering-education/content/articles/getting-started-with-visual-basic-.net/index.md

 - Since VB.NET is an intermediate language, there are many libraries required for the Just In Time compiler to interpret the application.

-To get started, you will need an IDE (Integrated Development Environment) to write and compile code.
+To get started, you will need a development enviroment.This is where we will write and debug our code.
 We will use [Visual Studio](https://visualstudio.microsoft.com/vs/community/) as our text editor.

 ### Installing Visual Basic.Net